Rafiid/Procedurally_generated_dungeon/README.md

 </p>

-<p align="center">[Path found by MST.
-Green color - MST, Blue color - extra edges for cycles in the dungeon, Red color - unused edges ]</p>
+<p align="center">[Green color - MST, Blue color - extra edges for cycles in the dungeon, Red color - unused edges ]</p>

 Now, nothing stands in the way of laying out the appropriate paths between the rooms.
 This was accomplished using the A* search algorithm.
 For this purpose, a suitable grid was created to facilitate pathfinding.